From April 2023 to November 2024 one or two weekend a month

 Outcomes: The students will be able to:

-• Perform surgical setups and create a clean room environment for implant placement.
+• Perform surgical setups and create a clean room environment for implant

 • Implement prosthetically driven surgeries.